Skip to Content

 Ruptured or torn internal stitches with a soaked wound dressing

-During a c-section procedure, your doctor will make about a 10cm curvilinear incision on the body of the uterus (the lower segment) to deliver your baby.
+During a c-section procedure, your doctor will make a curvilinear incision on the body of the uterus (usually the lower segment) to deliver your baby.
+After delivery of the baby and the placenta, this opening in the uterus and any bleeding blood vessels are closed with absorbable sutures.

-Treatment of Haemorrhage after c-section
+Treatment of haemorrhage after c-section

-Most times, some complications like internal bleeding right after your surgery happen while you are still in the hospital.
-If you are already discharged and observe signs of possible internal bleeding, call your doctor immediately.
+Most times, complications like internal bleeding right after your surgery happen while you are still in the hospital, where doctors and nurses can monitor your vital signs and bleeding closely.

-• kanwal Reply
+kanwal

 I had my third c section 41 days ago I bleed 3 days then no bleeding for week then spotting then stop spotting then bleeding or brownish red discharge little heavy for two three day (around 22 Days after c section) then on and off spotting dark red or brownish now yesterday I noticed redish brown discharge and today bright red discharge.what does it mean?
 I'm mixed feeding my baby breastfed and formulafed .formula two times a day )